 Hate reading - or just miss me?
 Audio version here: I'm going to be 40 in just over two months.
 That doesn't surprise me.
 I always thought I'd end up turning 40, if I was lucky enough.
 But there's something about this number that I'm apparently supposed to dread.
 I'm supposed to pretend that I'm … Continue reading #40iscoming and I need a toolkit

-[Don't feel like reading?
-Scroll down for the audio version] Ok, I don't want to get too excited about this just yet, but I think all this chasing after Spring Mind is starting to pay off (and not just because of my mindful Instagramming).
-I can feel myself getting closer to a Matrix moment: all … Continue reading Is Rock Bottom Inevitable?
-Part 1
+Ok, I don't want to get too excited about this just yet, but I think all this chasing after Spring Mind is starting to pay off (and not just because of my mindful Instagramming).
+I can feel myself getting closer to a Matrix moment: all of the different things I’ve been reading and trying out … Continue reading Is Rock Bottom Inevitable?

 You know the expression "monkey mind"?
 For as long as I can remember, I've suffered from an advanced form of that, which I call "drunken fly" mind: my mind doesn't just jump about like a monkey, it zooms around, bangs against a window, then starts again, in an endless "zoom-bang!" loop.
 Not good if you're trying to be mindful … Continue reading Social Zen: Mindfulness via Instagram in 7 (Accidental) Steps